Chapter 13:

 "N-N-Nyaa?"

-With a sigh, I lifted myself off the chair and checked my phone.
+With a sigh, I lifted myself off the chair then checked my phone.
 Earlier, I'd gone shopping with Nemoto after work to help him pick out new computer parts.
 He said he'd text me if he needed any extra help, but my inbox was as empty as my trash can.

 Wait, did Asagiri take out my trash?
-I peered into it again: a void-like emptiness stared back at me.
+I peered into it again: a void-like emptiness stared back towards me.
 I'd meant to take it out today, but the sleeping pill bottle I tossed last week would've probably still been near the top.
 If Asagiri by chance saw that . . .

 I pushed the thought away.
-My mind was busy enough trying to understand Noriko suddenly coming back into my life a second time, after months of no contact and ignoring my texts.
+My mind was busy enough trying to understand Noriko returning into my life a second time, after months of no contact and ignoring my texts.
 One year ago, when we finally reunited after the bridge incident, it was like she was a completely different person—not to mention married.
 I was thankful she freed herself from DeLightful ideals, but now it seemed like something else had taken root.

 The future was still uncertain, and there wasn't time for hesitation.